ullaszensar/JUML/USER_GUIDE.md

 1. **Access the JUML application** through your web browser
 2. **Prepare your Java code** by organizing your `.java` files and compressing them into a ZIP file
 3. **Upload the ZIP file** to JUML using the file uploader on the main page
+4. **Select folders to include** in your diagram to focus on specific parts of your codebase

 ## Understanding the Interface